Edgar-Donk/frothy-brew/docs/dpi/index_dpi.rst

 per inch or DPI), as a consequence, in particular older scripts, look good when run at 96dpi but look too small when run at higher resolutions.
-Often the default resolution is set by the IDE (Integrated Development Environment), which is 96dpi for Python directly from the OS, Idle or PyScripter but for other IDEs (Thonny etc) uses the higher resolution.
+Often the default resolution is set by the IDE (Integrated Development Environment), which is 96dpi for Python directly from the OS, Idle, PyScripter or Thonny but for other IDEs (Spyder etc) uses the higher resolution.
 A lot of the problem stems from the fact that sizes are usually in pixels which
 are simple integers.